bitcoin-ring/Bolty/readme.md

 1. Install the [platformio](https://docs.platformio.org/en/latest/core/installation/methods/index.html) build system.

-2. Upload the data folder to the spiffs-partition.
+2. Compile and upload the firmware
 In the project-directory run:
-> platformio run -t uploadfs

-**Attention: Step 2. should only be done for the first time.
-If you repeat it at a later stage all keydata and settings on the esp32 will be lost.**

-3. Compile and upload the firmware
-In the project-directory run:
 > platformio run -t upload

-4. Power on the device and wait for the display to show you a set of wifi credentials.
+3. Power on the device and wait for the display to show you a set of wifi credentials.
 Bolty can either work in AP-mode or STA-Mode.
 Default is AP-Mode and the ESS-ID is always "Bolty", the password is random, also you should see an ip-adress at the bottom of the screen.

 ## Usage
 1. Ensure your Bolty device is powered on and your computer or mobile is connected to the Wi-Fi network on the display.
+The first startup takes a few seconds longer as the flash-memory is initialized.

 2. Access the web interface of the Bolty device by navigating to the IP address displayed at the bottom part of screen using a web browser.
 There are 3 menu items in the browser.
 Click on "SETUP" at the left side.